vegaprotocol/documentation/docs/api/vega-wallet/how-to/troubleshoot.md

 **Example:** `2023-03-16-12-07-13-99563.log`

-Sort by date, then pick the one with the PID matching the process you want to troubleshoot.
+Sort by date, then pick the one with the process ID matching the process you want to troubleshoot.

 Or, if you know the PID, you can use the following command: